 - Michigan Colorectal Cancer Success Story for InterCare Community Health Network

 Please Note: The free screening portion of the Michigan Colorectal Cancer Early Detection Program (MCRCEDP) ended June 29, 2020.
-If you would like information about colorectal cancer screening services in Michigan, please talk to your primary care physician or see the Patient Resources Guide under the Patient Resources section of this page.
+If you would like information about colorectal cancer screening services in Michigan, please talk to your primary care physician or see the Colorectal Cancer Patient Resources Guide located in the Patient Resources section of this page.

 -